 Here we present a solution that breaks through these constraints by using a free, open-source, and easy-to-implement wildlife-classification workflow, suitable for use by ecologists, conservation managers, and citizen scientists in any system or environmental context.
 Our goals were to:

-Leverage cutting-edge developments in computer vision, but leave the details behind-the-scenes, and use a system-agnostic distribution platform (Docker) for deployment.
+Leverage cutting-edge developments in computer vision, but leave the details behind the scenes, and use a system-agnostic distribution platform (Docker,) for deployment.

 Implement a scalable, modular, "code-free" image-data preparation and AI-model-training pipeline, controlled by a simple command-line interface.

-Make the workflow easy for non-specialists to use, completely reproducible, and yet ensure that it is powerfully flexible for expert-level fine-tuning or expansion.
+Make the workflow easy for non-specialists to use, completely reproducible, and flexible for expert-level fine-tuning or expansion.

-Seamlessly integrate the AI classification with existing, free applications such as the wildlife-image-database Camelot and the graphical user interface EcoAssist, to streamline model deployment, label verification and data analysis.
+Seamlessly integrate the AI classification with existing, free applications such as the wildlife-image-database Camelot and the graphical user interface AddaxAI, to streamline model deployment, label verification and data analysis.

 Demonstrate both local (desktop PC) and cloud-compute (virtual machine) options, in both cases giving the user full control over their data privacy.

 Our core advance is the creation of a user-friendly workflow that reframes deep-learning AI for wildlife-image classification as being something comfortably within the reach of ecologists, natural-resource managers, and citizen scientists.
 The use of Docker images allows for a significant layer of abstraction that removes much of the technical overhead usually required to implement deep-learning solutions for wildlife classification.
-This overturns the perception by many ecologists as it being an ‘arcane art’ needing specialist data-science and programming skills to implement (even if the underlying motivations for AI deployment are understood).
+This overturns the perception by many ecologists that it is an ‘arcane art’ needing specialist data-science and programming skills to implement (even if the underlying motivations for AI deployment are understood).
 We demonstrate the application of the workflow using a diverse labelled dataset of wildlife images from Tasmania.

 Methods